ArkaneMoose/BuzzLock/README.md

 <H3> Backend </H3>

-We have detailed documentation of the classes and methods used in our backend available at <a href="">this website</a>.
+We have detailed documentation of the classes and methods used in our backend available at <a href="https://buzzlock-docs.netlify.app/api/buzzlockgui.backend">this website</a>.

 <H2> User Instructions </H2>
 <H3> Initialization </H3>